AIO1/ECSPrimengTable/README.md

 > - Directly within the **date format** (e.g., including the timezone offset).
 >
 > Keeping formats consistent helps avoid misunderstandings and improves overall readability.

 <br><br>

+#### Date configuration behavior
+The **ECS PrimeNG Table** provides multiple layers of date configuration control, allowing you to customize how dates appear both on-screen and when exported to Excel.
+This flexibility exists mainly because **Excel does not interpret date formats the same way the table does**, so each environment may require its own format configuration to ensure correct and predictable results.
+The layers of configuration offered are as follows:
+- Global date configurations for table rendering: Define a default date format, culture and timezone that applies to all date columns in the UI.
+This ensures consistent presentation across the entire table unless a column explicitly overrides it.
+- Per-column date configurations override: Each column can provide its own format, culture and timezone for UI rendering.
+This lets you handle cases where a specific field requires different formatting (for example, server timestamps vs. local display).
+- Global date format for Excel export: You can specify a **table-level export format** that will be applied to date columns when generating Excel files.
+This format is intended for Excel consumption and may differ from the on-screen format to accommodate Excel's formatting rules.
+- Per-column date format override for Excel export: Each column may define a date format specifically for Excel output.
+When present, this column-level export format takes precedence over the table-level export format.

+<br><br>

+#### Resolution priority
+When showing dates on UI or export, the final configuration for a given date column is resolved in the following order:
+1. Column-level (can be different between UI and export).
+2. Table-level (can be different between UI and export).
+3. Fallback to default configurations.

+This priority ensures that dates will alwyas have a defined date configuration and that column-specific needs can override global settings.

+<br><br>

+#### Recommendations with dates
+Prefer a consistent global table format for UI readability, and only use per-column overrides when necessary.
+For Excel, prefer explicit export formats and include timezone or culture hints in column names when applicable to avoid ambiguity on the consumer side.

+<br><br>